drupal-graphql/graphql/doc/getting-started/readme.md

 Anyone who wants to get JSON data out of Drupal.

-Just a few examples of where the GraphQL module could be used:
+A few examples of where the GraphQL module could be used:

 * Decoupled Drupal applications with a javascript front-end (React, Angular, Ember, etc),
 * Twig Templates (Drupal theming)